Dev-Sites/pixijs/v4-Gotchas.md

 ## PIXI.Container

+### There's no anchor in many pixi objects.

+Anchor has a meaning only for Sprite-based objects.

+But there are [hacks](https://github.com/pixijs/pixi.js/issues/3272#issuecomment-349359529) that can help you if you sure.

 ### Filters on root PIXI.Container don't render

 For example, in the snippet below, the blur does not render: